Scott McGregor (television presenter): Interest in railways

 McGregor had a keen interest in railways since childhood.
 From the 1980s he started collecting railway memorabilia, including several vintage railway carriages which he restored on his property, 'Ruwenzori', near Mudgee NSW.
 By 1989 he had collected so much he decided to sell some and opened a stall called 'Off The Rails' at the now closed 'Chelsea House' antiques emporium in Camperdown, New South Wales.
 Branches were later opened at Sydney's Central Railway Station and in Balmain.
 In 1992 a new 'Off The Rails' shop was opened in Newtown.
 It moved again to a larger shop and restoration workshop at Camperdown.

 In 2005 McGregor opened his country property as tourist accommodation.
 'Ruwenzori Retreat' is perched on the Great Dividing Range, north of Mudgee and is made up of a collection of 9 vintage carriages (a number of which date back to the 1890s), with the 3 main carriages restored as the luxury guest accommodation.
 The 50 acre property also has station buildings, track, signals, a plethora of memorabilia and a network of bush tracks.

 Ruwenzori Retreat has featured on TV programs such Getaway, Today, World's Most Extreme Homes, Bricks and Mortar and many others.
 McGregor and his Ruwenzori railway collection have also appeared on the ABC TV program Collectors.

-McGregor now runs a railway tour company, 'Railway Adventures' which he founded in 2012.
+McGregor now runs a railway tour business, 'Railway Adventures' which he founded in 2012.